Our process for the perfect corporate video

 How long does each video interview take?

-This allows us to ‘colour in’ their interview, so we’re not just seeing a talking head the whole time.
+This allows us to ‘colour in’ interviews, so we’re not just seeing a talking head the whole time.

 How do we film someone talking straight to the camera?